Wondering how music can enhance your masterpiece?

 Check out this example of diegetic music where John Cusack plays Peter Gabriel’s song “In Your Eyes” from a boombox in the 1989 film Say Anything.

 Non-Diegetic music is what only we, as the audience can hear.
 While this music is not part of the character’s world, filmmakers can use non-diegetic music to enhance the emotions of the viewers watching.
-Non-diegetic music can include scored music from a composer, licensed music, and sound effects.
+This can include scored music from a composer, licensed music, and sound effects.
 Using non-diegetic music can amplify the emotions of a scene, create suspense and give viewers a better understanding of how a character is feeling within a scene.
 Use non-diegetic music to establish the tone, atmosphere and sonic world of your story.

 In this example, Simon and Garfunkel’s “Sound of Silence” is used non-diegetically to add emotion to the final scene in The Graduate, 1967.